 NOTE ON MY NAME

 I have an ongoing practice of spelling my name JJJJJerome Ellis.
 I do this because the word I stutter on most frequently is my name.
-You can spell it JJJJJerome or Jerome, however you prefer.

 Concepts that organize the artist’s practice include: unknowing, improvisation, inheritance, opacity, prayer, gap, contradiction, aporia, eternity, unpredictability, interruption, and silence.
 Ellis researches relationships among blackness, disabled speech, divinity, nature, sound, and time.
 The artist’s body of work includes: contemplative soundscapes using saxophone, flute, dulcimer, electronics, and vocals; scores for plays and podcasts; albums combining spoken word with ambient and jazz textures; theatrical explorations involving live music and storytelling; and music-video-poems that seek to transfigure archival documents.